Exhibitions

 2025

-Beyond the Tide (solo exhibition 2-22 October), Ards Arts Centre, Newtownards, Northern Ireland
+Beyond the Tide (solo exhibition), Ards Arts Centre, Newtownards, Northern Ireland

 Seen/Unseen (pop-up solo exhibition), NI Group for Art as Therapy, Belfast, Northern Ireland

-Half Time (group exhibition), Arcade Studios, Belfast, Northern Ireland
+Half Time (co-operative exhibition), Arcade Studios, Belfast, Northern Ireland

 2024